Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 In this case, the four-point dual bosonic open string, defined in a hyperbolic support, is known to provide a clear physical interpretation in terms of tachyonic scattering described by the poles $k_n$, overlapping the distribution of the non-trivial $\zeta(z)$ zeros.

-The Majorana Tower can actually provide the searched physical interpretation necessary to explain the outcome in complex conjugate pairs of the amplitudes and corresponding poles of the $S$ matrix.
+The Majorana Tower can actually provide the missing link to complete the picture for a road to the RH, namely, the searched physical interpretation necessary to explain the outcome in complex conjugate pairs of the amplitudes and corresponding poles of the $S$ matrix.
 This can be shown with a simple example involving Majorana tachyons.
-In the original work by Majorana, the first type of tachyonic state is obtained from the following energy-momentum relationship,
+In the original work by Majorana, the first type of tachyonic state is obtained from the following energy-momentum relationship that, for any given value of the momentum $p$ of the particle gives a couple of imaginary values of the energy with opposite signs,

-with real mass $m$.
-The other mirror solutions negative energy values correspond to the antiparticle states that coincide with their particle states.
-Other exotic types of tachyonic particles with imaginary negative mass and negative rest mass are possible solutions present in the Majorana formulation as well.
+with real mass $m$ but imaginary energy values $\pm iE$.
+It is well known that the imaginary parts of the energies in scattering theory correspond to the inverse lifetime of particle-resonances.
+The resonance-width is the inverse of the lifetime.